Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

 \textbf{(3)} $\zeta < 1$, $\gamma \ll 1$.
-In this regime, both the optical field and the static bias adiabatically suppress the junction barrier, enabling the electron to tunnel into the nanojunction (Figure~\ref{fig:fig_zeta}c).
-The electron transfer probability follows a Fowler-Nordheim tunneling expression:
+In this regime, both the optical field and the static bias adiabatically suppress the junction barrier, enabling tunneling (Figure~\ref{fig:fig_zeta}c).
+The electron transfer probability follows a Fowler--Nordheim tunneling expression:

-The key difference between electron transfer given by Eq.~\eqref{eq:TPE} and that given by Eq.~\eqref{eq:Transport_FN} lies in the role of the fields.
-The former describes the situation with adiabatically strong optical field and weak static bias, while the latter correspond to the regime where the static bias is strong and the optical field acts as a perturbation.
+The key difference between Eq.~\eqref{eq:TPE} and Eq.~\eqref{eq:Transport_FN} lies in the role of the fields.
+The former describes electron transfer driven by an adiabatically strong optical field and a weak static bias, while the latter describes the regime where the static bias is strong and the optical field acts as a perturbation.

 We have shown previously \cite{ma2025robust} that in the regime where the optical field is strong enough so that $\zeta < 1$, the photoemission exhibits a cutoff energy determined by the work function and the parameter $\zeta$: